Stoolbend/goldecon/README.md

 Lets a player use the /ge commands.

+ * goldecon.shop.use

+(Not used just yet) Allows usage of shops.

+ * goldecon.shop.create

+Lets a player create a shop sign using /geshop.

  * goldecon.bank.use

 Lets a player use all the /gebank commands & functions.

+ * goldecon.bank.admin

+Lets a player use special /gebank commands.

- * goldecon.shop.create
+ * goldecon.region.sell

-Lets a player create a shop sign using /geshop.
+Lets a player sell a region using /geregion.

+ * goldecon.region.admin

+Lets a player sell any region using /geregion.

 What permission plugins can you use?
 Well goldecon+ and goldecon-lite Currently support...